-As stated elsewhre on this website, Everyone learns diffrently, some prefer to learn how everything works down to the electron-flow level, others prefer to memorize questions and answers and could care less how it actually works.
-If you want to go past the ragchew stages of Ham Radio, you really should learn a little bit of theory so you can hold a technical conversation on the air but many choese to just take practice exam after practice exam until they start passing more than they fail and then take a stab at the actual exam, be it in-person or remote using Zoom and examtools.
+As stated elsewhere on this website, Everyone learns differently, some prefer to learn how everything works down to the electron-flow level, others prefer to memorize questions and answers and could care less how it actually works.
+If you want to go past the rag chew stages of Ham Radio, you really should learn a little bit of theory so you can hold a technical conversation on the air but many choose to just take practice exam after practice exam until they start passing more than they fail and then take a stab at the actual exam, be it in-person or remote using Zoom and Examtools.
 If you just want to memorize the questions and answers, we suggest you use hamstudy.org.
 It has the advantage of being in the exact same format as the exam we (or another team) will give you so you are familiar with how it looks and works.

 If the applicant is under the age of 13, a parent or legal guardian must complete the Examtools COPPA form, scan it and email it to Examtools before the application can be filed.